owaaquino/todolist-react/README.md

     export default App;
 ```

-In our TodoList.js component, we added the props function we created from App.js to the delete button we have.
+In our TodoList.js component, we add the props function we created from App.js to the delete button.

 ```javascript
     import React from "react";